US cities erupt in more violence amid threats from Trump

 Bystander Sean Jones, who watched as people ransacked luxury stores in New York over the weekend, said: “People are doing this so next time, before they think about trying to kill another black person, they’re going to be like, ’Damn, we don’t want them out here doing this … again.’”

-The unrest in Minneapolis appeared to stabilize on the same day Floyd’s brother made an impassioned plea for peace at the spot where a white police officer put his knee on the handcuffed black man’s neck until he stopped breathing last week.
+The unrest in Minneapolis appeared to stabilize on the same day Floyd’s brother made an impassioned plea for peace at the spot where a white police officer, Derek Chauvin, put his knee on the handcuffed black man’s neck until he stopped breathing last week.

-The death toll from the unrest rose to at least nine, including two people killed in a Chicago suburb.
-The police chief in Louisville, Kentucky, was fired after a beloved restaurant owner was killed by police and National Guard members enforcing a curfew.
+Chauvin has been charged with murder.
+Minnesota Attorney General Keith Ellison said Tuesday that prosecutors were working as fast as they can to determine if the three other officers at the scene should be charged, too.
+All four have been fired.

 An officer was shot shortly before midnight near the Circus Circus casino in Las Vegas.
 Police had no immediate word on the officer’s condition.
 Four officers were shot in St. Louis; they were expected to recover.